sufarnfong/gitbook_boc/README.md

 ## How to test locally.

-Is highly recommended to test locally the plotting of the changes done, especially on the first interactions with GitBook and Markdown
+Is highly recommended to test locally the plotting of the changes done, especially on the firsts interactions with GitBook and Markdown.

 ### Install npm
 ```